unlaunch/documentation/_docs/sdks/client-vs-server-side-sdks.md

 **Client-side**

-Client-side SDKs are embedded in applications that your distribute to your users, e.g. mobile apps or React web app.
+Client-side SDKs are embedded in applications that you distribute to your users, e.g. mobile apps or React/Angular apps.
 As such, these are considered inherently unsafe as your users can intercept and inspect network traffic to see what feature flags you have created and view your targeting rules.

-Client-side SDKs can only fetch feature flags by its key (in contrast to server-side SDKs that can download all the flags your have defined in a project.)
-This limits the blast radius and it won't allow hackers to fetch other flags (because they won't know its key.)
+Client-side SDKs can only fetch feature flags by its key (in contrast to server-side SDKs that can download **all** the flags you have defined in a project.)
+This limits the blast radius and it won’t allow hackers to fetch other flags (because they won’t know its key.)

 To further increase security, you should initialize client-side SDKs using [Mobile/App or Browser/Public SDK keys](sdk-keys).
 Never use Server SDK keys in client-side applications.

 **Server-side**

 Server-side SDKs are embedded in applications that run on your servers such as web servers or backend servers.
-These are considered safe environment.
+These are considered safe environments.
 Server-side SDKs download all feature flags that you have defined in a project and store them in memory.
 You must use [Server SDK keys](sdk-keys) to initialize an Unlaunch SDK in your server-side applications.

-### Peformance
+### Performance

 Unlaunch is built for performance.
 We understand that adding even a millisecond of latency can have undesired effects and can lead to user churn.

 **Client-side**

 To improve performance, client-side SDKs download only as much data as is needed to evaluate a feature flag.
 In addition, you control when and how often a flag is downloaded.
-For example, in a webpage, you might want to get feature flag when the page starts loading, or you can delay it until user navigates to the appropriate section.
+For example, in a webpage, you might want to get a feature flag when the page starts loading, or you can delay it until the user navigates to the appropriate section.

 **Server-side**